-This healthy homemade granola recipe has been a top Google search result for over eight years now—everyone loves it!
+This healthy homemade granola recipe has been a go-to favorite of mine and others for over 8 years!
 It’s super simple, healthy, and absolutely delicious.

 If you love this recipe, give it a star rating in the comments below to help other readers in our community.